mohdfaeezahmed/mohdfaeezahmed/README.md

 - 👋 Hi, I’m @mohdfaeezahmed
 - 👀 I’m interested in Webdev & AppDev
 - 📫 How to reach me? -> mohdfaeezahmed@gmail.com
-- ⚡ Fun fact: we all started with print("hello world!")
+- ⚡ Fun fact: we all started by hello-ing the world!